-If your organization preferred to have the Hot snapshot data stored locally on the CloudCache, you need to disable the Backup to Cloud if unable to backup to Cache option by removing the selection.
-This will enforce that backup data always stored on Phoenix CloudCache.
+If your organization preferred to have the hot snapshot data stored locally on the CloudCache, you need to disable the Backup to Cloud if unable to backup to Cache option.
+This enforces to store the backup data always on the Phoenix CloudCache.
 If CloudCache is unavailable during the backup timeframe of a server, the backup fails after trying a certain number of retries to connect to the CloudCache.
 For more information about disabling the option, see Configure CloudCache page.

 Note: To enable this option, you must upgrade the Phoenix agents to version 4.3 or later and Phoenix CloudCache to version 3.1 or later.
-After upgrading Phoenix CloudCache, all deduplicate blocks are backed up to CloudCache in all subsequent backups.
+After upgrading Phoenix CloudCache, CloudCache backs up all deduplicate blocks in all subsequent backups.

-After you upgrade your CloudCache to a version that supports True Hot Restore, you need to detach the server group from Phoenix CloudCache and attach the server group again so that latest backed up data is synchronized to the upgraded CloudCache.
+After you upgrade your CloudCache to a version that supports true hot restore, you need to detach the backup set from Phoenix CloudCache and attach the backup set again so that the latest backed up data is synchronized to the upgraded CloudCache.

-Detaching and again attaching the server group, results in a one-time full backup where all data present in the server group as well as Phoenix Cloud is synchronized to the Phoenix CloudCache.
-For more information about detaching a server group, see Detach a server group.
-For more information about attaching a new server group, see Attach a new server group.
+Detaching and again attaching the backup set, results in a one-time full backup where all data present in the backup set as well as Phoenix Cloud is synchronized to the Phoenix CloudCache.
+For more information about detaching a backup set, see Detach a backup set.
+For more information about attaching a new backup set, see Attach a new backup set.